-We evaluated the top five insurance providers in Washington using the same methodology we applied to our nationwide auto insurance review.
+We evaluated the top four insurance providers in Washington using the same methodology we applied to our nationwide auto insurance review.
 We looked at each insurer’s financial strength and ability to pay its claims; we also studied customer service reviews to learn whether consumers were happy with their experience.
 We compared each insurer’s coverage options, and checked to see how many discounts they offered.
 Can you get a reduced rate if you have anti-lock brakes?
 What about if you drive a hybrid?

 We also looked at their online resources and educational tools — because the more you know about how to be a safe and responsible driver, the better off you (and everyone else on the road) will be.

 State Farm got an honorable mention in our nationwide insurance review.
 It earned an A++ financial rating from A.M.
 Best, and Consumer Reports rated its claims payment speed as “Excellent.”

 State Farm offers all the basics — plus rideshare coverage as an add-on to your personal policy.
 If you’re one of the 14,000 Uber drivers in the Seattle area, you'll want to compare quotes from these two providers.

 State Farm also offers a few select discounts.
 We like its Drive Safe & Save program, which tracks your driving through your OnStar communication service or mobile device.
 You get a discount just for signing up with the service, but you can get an even bigger discount if you drive safely.
 If you’re under 25 and you’ve had no at-fault accidents or violations in the past three years, you could also qualify for an additional discount if you complete State Farm’s Steer Clear program.